 So I went a different route — really relying on the wood, not just as a design element, but as a functional element of the board.
 I use a substantial piece of slab-cut redwood that’s an eighth of an inch thick.
 Cut straight through the trunk of a tree, and we only use fallen redwoods from right here in the Santa Cruz Mountains.
 With all that thickness, it’s actually providing strength to the board, and controls the flex pattern differently.
 We don’t rely on fiberglass to do that and only need to use about 40 percent of the fiberglass compared to a conventional board, and about 40-50 percent of the resin, which all reduces the footprint of the board by reducing the synthetic material that goes into it.
 And it’s actually measurable.
 There is some immeasurable stuff as well, such as how long the board lasts – for example our boards don’t really pressure dent, and will work the same in 10 years as the day you bought it.

-Furthermore, we try to source our material as locally as possible — the wood comes from fallen trees in the Santa Cruz mountains, the foam is made in California, our glues are water-based glues – the only thing we can’t source locally is the cork, but that’s because 99 percent of cork in the world comes from Portugal.
+Furthermore, we try to source our material as locally as possible — the wood comes from fallen trees in the Santa Cruz mountains, the foam is made in California, our glues are water-based glues – the only thing we can’t source locally is the cork, but that’s because most of the cork in the world comes from Portugal.
 Paying attention to that stuff matters, because when you’re manufacturing something as complex as a surfboard, the impact adds up if you aren’t careful about where your materials come from.

 Lets dive into the term eco friendly, specifically eco-friendly surfboards.
 What does that mean?
 Both to you and your brand and the industry as a whole?